yxfanxiao/myFrontEndDemo/toolbar/README.md

 		* only need floder 'fonts' & 'style.css'
 		* understand html construction

-## 3. use pseudo-classes like 'before' & 'after'
+## 3. use pseudo-elements like 'before' & 'after'
 		why after i use this, the second way fails?
 I can't figure out, so move the second way to way2.html...

 ## LOL suddenly want to review quicksort